DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-7/reasurround-new.md

 - For **7.1**, side surrounds are **5–6**, rear surrounds are **7–8**.

 You can experiment with multi-channel audio files—try [FreeSound’s multichannel library](https://freesound.org/search/?f=channels:6)—to explore how different channel mappings sound.

 ---

+## Direct Routing to Speakers

+You can route a mono or stereo track directly to specific speakers by adjusting its channel outputs.
+For example, to send audio only to the **rear speakers** in a 5.1 setup, route the track to **channels 5 and 6**.

+---